nasa/openmct/CONTRIBUTING.md

 request.
 When the reviewer is satisfied, they should add a comment to the pull request containing the reviewer checklist (from below) and complete the merge back to the master branch.

+Additionally:
+* Every pull request must link to the issue that it addresses.
+Eg. “Addresses #1234” or “Closes #1234”.
+This is the responsibility of the pull request’s __author__.
+If no issue exists, create one.
+* Every __author__ must include testing instructions.
+These instructions should identify the areas of code affected, and some minimal test steps.
+If addressing a bug, reproduction steps should be included, if they were not included in the original issue.
+If reproduction steps were included on the original issue, and are sufficient, refer to them.
+* A pull request that closes an issue should say so in the description.
+Including the text “Closes #1234” will cause the linked issue to be automatically closed when the pull request is merged.
+This is the responsibility of the pull request’s __author__.
+* When a pull request is merged, and the corresponding issue closed, the __reviewer__ must add the tag “unverified” to the original issue.
+This will indicate that although the issue is closed, it has not been tested yet.

 ## Standards